urql-graphql/urql/docs/advanced/testing.md

 If you prefer to have more control on when the new data is arriving you can use the `makeSubject` utility from `wonka`.
 You can see more details in the next section.

-Here's an example of testing a list component which use subscription.
+Here's an example of testing a list component which uses a subscription.

 ```tsx
 const mockClient = {